Mayes Middleton

 David Mayes Middleton II (born September 18, 1981) is an American businessman and politician serving as a member of the Texas Senate for the 11th district.
-Previously, he served as a Texas House of Representatives for District 23.
+Previously, he served as a Texas House of Representatives for district 23.
 A member of the Republican Party, Middleton has been in the Texas legislature since January 8, 2019.
+He is running for Texas Attorney General in the 2026 election.

 Early life and education

 David Mayes Middleton II was born in Wallisville, Texas, an unincorporated town in northern Chambers County, Texas.
 Middleton's father, John Gregg Middleton, named his son after his deceased brother, David Mayes Middleton.
 Middleton is also the great-grandson of Effie Mayes and Archie David Middleton.
-Middleton received degrees in finance from the University of Texas at Austin, and a Juris Doctor from University of Texas Law School.
+Middleton received a degree in finance from the University of Texas at Austin, and a Juris Doctor from University of Texas Law School.

 Business career

 Middleton serves as president of Middleton Oil Company, an independent oil and gas company that operates in South Texas and the Gulf Coast.
 Middleton Oil Company currently claims three employees, and generates an estimated annual revenue of ~$800,000.
 Middleton owns and manages ranching, cattle, and farming operations in Chambers, Jefferson, Kimble, Liberty, and Webb Counties.
 He serves on the Board of Directors of First Liberty National Bank, a community bank with locations in the Texas cities of Baytown, China, Dayton, Hardin, Huffman, and Liberty.